 The damaged form of the nose of the Great Sphinx in Giza

-The “Central Orygma” pit-house that marks the excavated built area of the settlement of Mavropigi., representing phases I-III.

-The surface Surf313 (created by the excavation process on 3/3/2003). (fictitious)
+The “Central Orygma” (pit-house) which dominates the central part of the excavated area of the settlement of Mavropigi, representing phases I-III.
+(Karamitrou-Mentessidi et al., 2015) The surface Surf313 (created by the excavation process on 3/3/2003).

 In First Order Logic: